 The White Birch Center for Early Learning is a year round child care program for children ages one to five years old.
-As a License Plus designated child care center, White Birch is committed not only to quality child care for children ages 1 to 5 but also to early learning.
-Our early learning center also includes a kindergarten wrap around program to accommodate families who need child care and also have children in the morning or afternoon kindergarten program at Henniker Community School.
+As a Licensed Plus designated child care center, White Birch is committed not only to quality child care for children ages 1 to 5 but also to early learning.
 White Birch Center has two playgrounds, a one- and two-year-old playground and a three- to five-year-old playground.
 All ages have individual classrooms located in the same building.

 Each classroom provides:

 A safe and nurturing environment, fair and consistent classroom management, enthusiastic and friendly teaching staff, an organized daily program including: choice time, arts, story time, books, quiet time, structured play, health and fitness, music, games, group activities, outdoor play, emergent curriculum, and up-to-date First Aid / CPR certified teaching staff.

 White Birch Center, 51 Hall Avenue, Henniker, NH

 7:30 AM to 5:00 PM Monday through Friday

 - Kickstart to Kindergarten Camp (Summer Camp Program – for children starting Kindergarten in the Fall)